Blog

 Mark: Pressure.
 Speak up.
 Don’t be silent about this.
 Don’t be scared.
 I know people in Canada and the US are always worried about consequences, like, “How am I going to get hired?” or “Am I going to get this job?” or “Am I going to lose some friends?”
 Lose them!
 They weren’t worth having in the first place.
 You can’t stay silent.
 Put pressure on your politicians.
 When the horrific mainstream media in Canada, such as the CBC, airs genocidal statements and frames them as a legitimate justified anger of Israelis saying wipe Gaza off the face of the earth, drop one bomb on them and end it all (assuming this means nuke them)—when they’re airing that kind of genocidal hatred and an incitement to violence and not calling it in those names, write to the CBC, demand they get disciplined as they should be.
 People power is all we have.

-Emilio: To insist on Mark’s words, what people in other places can do is to speak up, organize, resist.
-Remember that our struggle is also your struggle and this is not a metaphor.
+Emilio: To insist on Mark’s words, what people in other places can do is to speak up, organize, and resist.
+Remember that our struggle is also your struggle, and this is not a metaphor.
 We are exploited by the same neoliberal system.
 We are killed by the same arms.
 We are repressed with the same technologies.
 Palestinian resistance does have something to teach.
-When I see people in Palestine, I feel so proud because as the Palestinian poet, Rafeef Ziadah, says we are constantly teaching people how to live with dignity and this is a great lesson.
+When I see people in Palestine, I feel so proud because, as the Palestinian poet Rafeef Ziadah says, we are constantly teaching people how to live with dignity, which is a great lesson.

 Binish: What is the role of internationalism at this time, and what are some inspiring examples?
 How do we build on global solidarity?

-Emilio: We are not only involved in military wars but we are also involved in media and language warfare.
+Emilio: We are not only involved in military wars but also in media and language warfare.
 How do we build global solidarity?
 By upholding, insisting, and legitimizing internationalism because this is the way we have been doing emancipatory politics for centuries and this is the way forward.
-But lately, in the war of words, internationalism has been absolutely criminalized.
-People going to other places to fight or who are fighting from their own places for other causes are being called criminals, rioters, illegitimate, or just troublemakers, and told that they are fighting for something that they don’t even know.
-However, historically, internationalism was celebrated, and all the same powers that are telling us to mind our own business and to not get involved in this or that other struggle were and are today all over the world fighting their own battles.
+Lately, however, internationalism has been absolutely criminalized in the war of words.
+People going to other places to fight or who are fighting from their own places for other causes are being called criminals, rioters, illegitimate, or just troublemakers and told that they are fighting for something that they don’t even know about.
+However, historically, internationalism was celebrated, and all the same powers that are telling us to mind our own business and not to get involved in this or that other struggle were and are today all over the world fighting their own battles.
 Remember the Spanish Civil War, for example, where the entire world was involved in a civil war and each side called their fighters heroes.
-But today, the same people, the same powers that are telling us not to do so, and criminalizing international solidarity have embraced internationalism in their own struggles.
+But today, the same people, the same powers that are telling us not to do so, and criminalizing international solidarity, have embraced internationalism in their own struggles.
 Again, the importance of international solidarity cannot be overestimated.

 Mark: The Palestinian struggle is not new and it has international connections.
 The Palestinian struggle was very much connected with the decolonial struggles in the 1960s, 1970s, and 1980s.
 Algerians still fly the Palestinian flags at their rallies and there’s a huge connection in their anti-colonial struggle with the Palestinian struggle.
-There are many connections with Black liberation struggles in the US going back into the 1970s.
+There are many connections with Black liberation struggles in the US going back to the 1970s.
 We need to reinvigorate and reimagine these connections.
-There’s still a lot of work to be done on the grassroots level in terms of connecting these solidarities.
-In part, that’s what BDS, the Boycott, Divestment, and Sanctions movement is trying to do: to create that international solidarity, to give people ways that they can participate in the Palestinian struggle, in that process of putting pressure.
+There’s still a lot of work to be done on the grassroots level to connect these solidarities.
+In part, that’s what BDS is trying to create: international solidarity to give people ways to participate in the Palestinian struggle through pressure campaigns.
 In the history of social movements, the most effective way for change is when people on the ground engage in economic pressure on power and powerful elites.
 People cite South Africa for many good reasons, but I find a lot more connections with the Bolivian case where Indigenous movements took down that colonial government and created an Indigenous government.
 They did it through a massive boycott.
 They brought the economy to a halt.
-When you stop the economy, the powerful are not that far off from losing their power and losing their grip.
-These kinds of actions, the workers in Livorno, Italy are refusing to unload Israeli goods from the ships.
-Not surprising coming from that beautiful place in Italy with a long history of working class struggle and solidarity among many people across the world in their struggles against powerful elites and oppression.
-There is a history here that we can draw lessons from.
+When you stop the economy, the powerful are not that far off from losing their power and grip.
+With these kinds of actions, the workers in Livorno, Italy, are refusing to unload Israeli goods from the ships.
+Not surprising coming from that beautiful place in Italy with a long history of working-class struggle and solidarity among many people across the world in their struggles against powerful elites and oppression.
+There is a history here from which we can draw lessons.
 Moving forward, we can improve and reinvigorate our movement by learning the history of international solidarities.